 They cost about 3.5 cents (AU) per 1.6 km to run.
 And they consume less than one-fifth of the energy that a conventional car requires.

 NEVs also come with other less obvious benefits.
-They contribute to local economies and build cohesive community by encouraging consumers to shop within an eight-kilometre radius.
+They contribute to local economies and build a cohesive community by encouraging consumers to shop within an eight-kilometre radius.

 They provide safe transportation alternatives for teens, the elderly, and individuals living in densely populated areas.